Tony Curtis: Health and death

 In 1974, Curtis developed a heavy cocaine addiction while filming Lepke, at a time when his stardom had declined considerably and he was being offered few film roles.
 In 1984, Curtis was rushed to the hospital suffering from advanced cirrhosis as a result of his alcoholism and cocaine addiction.
 He then entered the Betty Ford Clinic and vowed to overcome his various illnesses.
 He underwent heart bypass surgery in 1994, after suffering a heart attack.

 On July 8, 2010, Curtis, who suffered from chronic obstructive pulmonary disease (COPD), was hospitalized in Las Vegas after suffering an asthma attack during a book-signing engagement in Henderson, Nevada, where he lived.

 Curtis died at his Henderson home on September 29, 2010, of cardiac arrest.
 A few days beforehand, he had met photographer Andy Gotts for a photo-shoot at his home, saying: "I'm not in a good way at the moment but can I ask you one thing?
 Can you make me look like an icon just one more time?"
-He left behind five children and seven grandchildren.
+He left behind five surviving children and seven grandchildren.
 His widow Jill told the press that Curtis had suffered from various lung problems for years as a result of cigarette smoking, although he had quit smoking about 30 years earlier.
 During the 1960s Curtis served as the president of the American 'I Quit Smoking' Club.
 In a release to the Associated Press, his daughter, actress Jamie Lee Curtis, said:

 My father leaves behind a legacy of great performances in movies and in his paintings and assemblages.
 He leaves behind children and their families who loved him and respected him and a wife and in-laws who were devoted to him.
 He also leaves behind fans all over the world.
 He will be greatly missed.

 His remains were interred at Palm Memorial Park Cemetery in Henderson, Nevada, on October 4, 2010.
 The service was attended by daughters Kelly Curtis and Jamie Lee Curtis; as well as Arnold Schwarzenegger, Rich Little and Vera Goulet.
 Investor Kirk Kerkorian, actor Kirk Douglas, and singer Phyllis McGuire were among the honorary pallbearers.
 He was buried with a number of his favorite items, including a Stetson hat, an Armani scarf, driving gloves, a copy of his favorite novel, and his iPhone.

-Five months before his death he rewrote his will, naming all his children and intentionally disinheriting them with no explanation, then leaving his entire estate to his wife.
+Five months before his death he rewrote his will leaving his entire estate to his wife, disinheriting all his children by name without explanation.